 As notable as high-tech industries are the many academic institutions, the largest of which is Indiana University-Purdue University at Indianapolis.
 The Indiana University Medical School is one of the largest in the nation, and Purdue is noted for its research in the areas of computers and automation.
 Butler University, Marian University and the University of Indianapolis, all private colleges, also are part of the city's educational environment.
 Martin University was founded by Rev. Boniface Hardin in 1977 to serve minorities and low-income groups.

-The city also has grown into a major sports center and is home to the national governing bodies of seven sports.
+The city also has grown into a major sports center, supporting both professional and amateur teams, and Indianapolis is home to the national governing bodies of seven sports.
+World-class facilities, combined with a tremendous volunteer commitment, have helped bring success to both national and international sporting events.
 It is still best known, however, as the home of the Indianapolis 500, the jewel in the automobile racing crown.
+On that one day in May the city becomes as central to the nation as it has always been to the state.

 By CarBoth I-70, a major east-west superhighway spanning two-thirds of the country, and I-65, the Lake Michigan-Gulf of Mexico link, pass directly through downtown, enabling travelers to reach the city's center from the suburbs in 15 to 20 minutes.